We often get questions about this popular blog post, originally published in 2015. Here is a new take on marketing myopia for 2020!

 Changes to social media algorithms (particularly Facebook)

-The number of email subscribers you have the possibilities for segmenting your lists
+The number of email subscribers you have and the possibilities for segmenting your lists

 Evolution in the way people consume content online